 We offer a no-obligation quote - which won't impact your credit rating - and which can confirm your eligibility for Admiral Car Finance and give you an indication of the rate we can offer you, subject to affordability, fraud and vehicle criteria checks.

-If you think your credit rating needs improving before you can get a loan, we’ve got four tips to help you get it healthy.
+If you think your credit rating needs improving before you can get a loan, we’ve got six tips to help you get it healthy.